 - Cyient acquired Rangson to provide volume manufacturing;

-- HCL acquired Butler Aerospace to provide more onshore (US) services in the manufacturing engineering space;
+- HCLTech acquired Butler Aerospace to provide more onshore (US) services in the manufacturing engineering space;

 - Tech Mahindra acquired Aerostaff Australia and Gippsland Aeronautics to beef up their capabilities in component manufacturing, etc.